Factbox - Euro zone debt crisis: coming events

 PORTUGAL:

--- Portugal's international lenders started assessing the country's compliance with its 78-billion-euro bailout, against a backdrop of concerns it may eventually have to sign up for a second rescue package.
+- Portugal's international lenders started assessing the country's compliance with its 78-billion-euro bailout.
+There are concerns it may eventually need a second rescue package.

--- Portugal's economy is expected to contract 3 percent this year after an estimated GDP drop of 1.5 percent in 2011 as the government enacts tough spending cuts and across-the-board tax hikes.
+- Portugal's economy is expected to contract 3 percent this year after an estimated GDP drop of 1.6 percent in 2011 as the government enacts spending cuts and across-the-board tax hikes.

 POLITICS:

-February 29 - European Commission, European Central Bank and International Monetary Fund inspectors expected to end their assessment of Portugal's performance under the bailout in the third quarterly evaluation (tentative).
+February - European Commission, European Central Bank and International Monetary Fund inspectors start assessing Portugal's performance under the bailout in the third quarterly evaluation.
+Mission to last about two weeks.

-March 7 - Prime Minister Pedro Passos Coelho takes part in parliamentary debate.
+February 17 - Prime Minister Pedro Passos Coelho takes part in parliament debate.

-March 22 - General strike called by Portugal's largest union CGTP to protest against deepening austerity and labour reform pushed by the EU/IMF bailout package.

 GOVERNMENT DEBT SUPPLY: